kevin-clarkin29/kevin-clarkin29.github.io/projects/Hanf.md

   - Math
   - Competition
 summary: "I was the winner of the William P. Hanf Undergraduate Competition for Manoa Undergraduates for Fall 2023.
-Here is the problem and project that I did throghout that semester."
+Here is the problem and project that I did throughout that semester."
 ---

 <img class="img-fluid" src="img/Pigeon_Problem.png">